syenpark/syenpark.github.io/_posts/2018-06-08-essential-computer-science-knowledge.md

 author: Syen Park
 date:   2018-06-08
 categories: computer_science
-modified_date: 2018-07-13
+modified_date: 2018-08-11
 ---

 I had learnt computer science (CS) at undergraduate level and pursue further studies in data science and machine learning.
-This article is for those who are in the same boat with me to review CS knowledge aligned with data science and machine learning.
-I refer to [Q4 of FAQs for New Postgraduate Students in CSE HKUST](https://www.cse.ust.hk/pg/newStudents/#preparation) that states core requirements for all postgraduate students in CS and would like to share MOOCs related with these topics and their solutions by me.
+This post is for those who are in the same boat with me to review CS knowledge aligned with data science and machine learning.
+I refer to [Q4 of FAQs for New Postgraduate Students in CSE HKUST](https://www.cse.ust.hk/pg/newStudents/#preparation) that states core requirements for all postgraduate students in CS and share related MOOCs and their solutions by me.

 ### __Operating Systems__
 - #### Introduction to Operating Systems (Udacity)